kitOSx/Serverbot/README.md

 <br>

 # Whats new?
-Work in progress: Newest edition is the /mclist command.
-Lists online players.
+Added commands for providing and removing operator privlages, a command to list out current players.

 # Commands
-Use /start to start the server
+Use /start to start the server.

-Use /stop to stop the server
+Use /stop to stop the server.

-Use /restart to restart the server
+Use /restart to restart the server.

-/whitelist_add (playername) to whitelist a player
+/whitelist_add (playername) to whitelist a player.

+/whitelist_remove (playername) to remove a player from the whitelist.

-/ban (playername) to ban a player
+/ban (playername) to ban a player.

 /unban (playername) to unban a player.

-/mclist to list players currently on the server.
+/mclist to list players currently online, if any.

+/op to give a player operator commands.

+/deop to remove a player's operator commands.
 __ __

 <br>
 <br>

 # TODO
-  - Work on bug fixes and compatibility issues.
+  - Add commands for scheduled restarts.
+  - Add a command for backups.
-  - Add more commands.
+  - Add a command for /say (for serverwide broadcasts.)
+  - Somehow make discord and minecraft chat sync to add cross communication.

 # Special thanks
-@therealOri for further improvements and bugfixes (also for making my ass code look readable)
+@therealOri for major contributions.